New Orleans AIDS Monument

 The New Orleans AIDS Monument is a public, outdoor sculpture erected in 2008 on the grounds of Washington Square Park, near the corner of Dauphine St. and Elysian Fields Avenue in the Faubourg Marigny neighborhood of New Orleans.

 History

-In the late1990s, and led by Susan Wallins Levingston, funds were raised to commission an international competition to design an outdoor monument to commemorate the victims and families of AIDS.
+In the late 1990s, and led by Susan Wallins Levingston, funds were raised to commission an international competition to design an outdoor monument to commemorate the victims and families of AIDS.
 The competition was won by Washington, DC based artist Tim Tate, with a design which has been described as consisting of "a curved steel structure from which the translucent glass faces of 34 men and women emerge."
 The selection committee described the sculpture as:"Set in historic Washington Square Park, the New Orleans AIDS Memorial will provide a healing sanctuary for family and friends and will promote understanding of the human tragedy of the AIDS epidemic.
 It (was the) goal for the monument to create a public landscape where anyone who has been touched by AIDS can find comfort and consolation within a dignified and creative community setting.